-If you are interested in experiencing a ryokan, Takayama is a great place to treat yourself.
-A ryokan is a Japanese Inn.
+If you are interested in experiencing a ryokan (Japanese Inn), Takayama is a great place to treat yourself.
 Rooms have shoji screens, tatami mats and futons.
 We stayed at Oyado Koto no Yume, which is designed in the traditional Japanese house style.
 I highly recommend splurging on this type of Takayama accommodation over hotels or hostels.

 Only a three-minute walk from the Takayama train station, it’s super convenient.
 Reserve via booking.com.

-TIP: Make sure to take advantage of the yukata/kimono they offer during your stay.
+TOP TIP: Make sure to take advantage of the yukata/kimono offered during your stay.
 They’ll even have someone come to your room to help you put it on and tie the belt.